-Let’s explore some of the science behind these products so you can decide whether CBD for hair and nails is worth exploring.
+Let’s explore some of the science behind these products so you can decide whether CBD for nails is worth exploring:

-The skin does have cannabinoid receptors, so it makes sense that CBD oil applied directly to the skin, scalp, or hands would offer some benefit.
+Let’s start with skin.
+Our skin does have cannabinoid receptors, so it makes sense that CBD oil applied directly to the skin, scalp, or hands would offer some benefit – hence topical CBD balms.

-CBD oil is also rich in fatty and amino acids, which can be beneficial to hair and nails.
+CBD oil is also rich in fatty and amino acids, which can be beneficial to nails.

-So far, it seems that CBD could be a welcome addition to your beauty routine.
+So it seems that CBD could be a welcome addition to your beauty routine.

-For those with inflammatory skin conditions such as eczema and psoriasis, CBD could also offer some promise.
-And finally, CBD has also shown promise for tackling conditions like acne and breakouts.
+For those with inflammatory skin conditions such as eczema and psoriasis which can affect the hands, CBD could also offer some promise – for more info, check out our articles on CBD for psoriasis and CBD for eczema.

 One study explored the therapeutic potential of CBD for skin health and disorders.

 This study points to the existence of cannabinoid receptors in the skin and how these could be involved in skin homeostasis and barrier function.
 If you’re looking to improve overall hand health – nails included – using CBD is looking to be a good option, so far.